PRavaga/zano-trade-bot/README.md

-# Zano Trade Bot
+# Zano Trade Bot - Exchange edition

 A trading bot for the Zano Trade Dex ([https://trade.zano.org](https://trade.zano.org)) that automates trading using [Ionic Swaps](https://docs.zano.org/docs/build/confidential-assets/ionic-swaps).
-The bot connects to your Zano wallet running on a remote or local server and places orders on your behalf via the Zano Trade API based on configurations provided.
+The bot connects to your Zano wallet running on a remote or local server and places orders on your behalf via the Zano Trade API based on prices fetched from exchange.

 ---

-## Features
-- Automated trading on Zano Trade Dex using pre-configured pairs and prices.
-- Direct integration with your wallet to ensure your coins never leave your control.
-- Background trading without manual interaction.

----

-## Prerequisites
+## Setting up
-1. **Zano Wallet**:
-   - You need to set up a Zano wallet and enable RPC mode.
-   - Follow this guide to configure your wallet in RPC mode: [Running Daemon and Wallet in RPC Mode](https://docs.zano.org/docs/build/rpc-api/overview#running-daemon-and-wallet-in-rpc-mode-brief-guide).

-2. **Environment Variables File**:
+**Environment Variables File**:
    - The bot requires an `.env` file with the following variables:

      ```env